goplot/goplot/README.md

 **tractor.sh**

 tractor.sh is the script called by goplot.sh to start a new plot.
-By keeping tractor.sh a separate script it allows the parameters for "chia plots start" to be tuned between plots.
+By keeping tractor.sh as a separate script it allows the parameters for "chia plots start" to be tuned between plots.
 Also you can use tractor.sh to manually start a plot outside of the usual goplot.sh polling cycle while still retaining the other goplot functions such as distributed farm loading and Grafana annotations.
 A new plot is easily started with the parameters defined in tractor.sh by running the script from the goplot root and sending it to the background like this:

   `./tractor.sh &`